 Council, the President shall declare the office of the Councillor to be vacant.

-If, during an election for Council, no candidates eligible for nomination in an electoral district have been nominated after two additional calls for nominations, despite subsection (7) (d), the President shall declare the office of the Councillor to be vacant.
+If, during an election for Council, no candidates eligible for nomination in an electoral district have been nominated after two additional calls for nominations, the President shall declare the office of the Councillor to be vacant.

 Filling Vacancies